thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 - When you open a PR into your fork's `main` branch, it is generally recommended that you tag at least one other TBP researcher for review.
     - The aim is that RP work should be regularly reviewed and discussed with other researchers; getting reviews early, particularly for complex or conceptually important changes, reduces the chance that significant effort will be spent on a change that might be in a suboptimal direction.
     - However, researchers should use their own judgement to weigh the benefits of reviews on every atomic change against the benefit of quick iteration and experimentation.
-- During your work, ensure you regularly update your fork and its branches with any upstream changes to `thousandbrainsproject/tbp.monty`.
+- During your work, it is recommended that you regularly update your fork and its branches with any upstream changes to `thousandbrainsproject/tbp.monty`.
 This will reduce the chance that a longer RP-project is associated with significant merge conflicts when you later wish to merge it into the primary Monty code-base.
+    - NOTE: if pulling from upstream ever introduces breaking changes, then rather than try to resolve them at that time, the recommendation is to revert to the pre-merge commit.
+Any breaking merge conflicts can then be dealt with later during the IP.
+Recall however that regularly pulling from upstream can often avoid getting into this situation, as it is less likely that you end up working on a piece of code at the same time as someone else.
 - When a research prototype has been fully implemented and its merits established through evaluations and visualizations, the `main` branch is ready to form the basis of an Implementation Project.
 - The Implementation Project (IP) involves any necessary refactoring of the Research Prototype to ensure it adheres to the [guidelines of the platform](https://thousandbrainsproject.readme.io/docs/code-style-guide) before merging into `tbp.monty`.
 For more information, see [the description of the IP process in RFC 14 Conducting Research While Building a Stable Platform](https://github.com/thousandbrainsproject/tbp.monty/blob/main/rfcs/0014_conducting_research_while_building_a_stable_platform.md#implementation-project).
 - As a brief summary of the IP process, please see the below extract: